New Zealand DX class locomotive: Current

 The DX class is still used primarily on heavy freight trains.
-The majority of the class now operate in the South Island, predominantly hauling coal trains between the West Coast mines and the port of Lyttelton near Christchurch.
-The trains consist of up to 30 CE and CB class hopper wagons each carrying up to 52 tonnes of coal, and require five members of the class to haul the train up the 3% (1 in 33) west-east grade of the Otira Tunnel, and two members to haul it on the other sections of the line.
+The class now operate in the South Island, predominantly hauling coal trains between the West Coast mines and the port of Lyttelton near Christchurch.
+The trains consist of up to 30 CE and CB class hopper wagons each carrying up to 52 tonnes of coal, and require six members of the class to haul the train up the 3% (1 in 33) west-east grade of the Otira Tunnel, and two members to haul it on the other sections of the line.
 These services are now exclusively hauled by the DXC sub-class.
-The class are also involved in general freight operations, and also employed periodically to haul the TranzAlpine and Coastal Pacific passenger trains.
+The class is also involved in general freight operations and is employed periodically to haul the TranzAlpine and Coastal Pacific passenger trains.

 In the North Island, the DXB sub-class were the primary haulers of milk trains to Fonterra's Whareroa factory near Hāwera on the MNPL, usually operated in pairs to haul these trains up the 1 in 35 Westmere Bank north of Wanganui.
-The class is also involved in other freight operations in the lower North Island, usually operating singly or in multiple with other locomotives.

 A small number, including both DXRs, were based in the upper North Island, primarily in general freight use on the ECMT.
 With the allocation of the new DL class locomotives to that area, these locomotives were transferred to the South Island in late 2011.

 The class were also periodically used to haul through trains on the central NIMT when EF locomotives are unavailable or the electrification requires maintenance.
 They were the primary haulers of the Capital Connection service between Palmerston North and Wellington.

 In October 2013, KiwiRail reassigned six DXBs to the South Island due to the commissioning of the second batch of the DL class, leaving three assigned in the North Island.
 All of these locomotives, including the units assigned to the South Island prior October 2013, were transferred back to the North Island to cover for the DL locomotives in March 2014, as the DL class were temporarily withdrawn from service after they tested positive for asbestos.
 All units are now operating in the South Island as of March 2020.